 It's time to begin your New Zealand road trip!
 First, collect a rental car and cruise to Rotorua, New Zealand's famous geothermal city three hours south.
 This is one of the world's most active volcanic regions, with bubbling mud pools, steaming geysers, and natural hot springs.
 As you journey into the heart of the North Island, make a detour to explore the impressive underground caverns of the Waitomo Caves.
 A 45-minute guided tour will teach you about stalactites and stalagmites, and you'll boat quietly through the Glowworm Grotto along an underground river.

 After, continue to the famous Hobbiton Movie Set.
 Located on a huge cattle farm near Matamata, explore the film location that was created for "The Lord of the Rings" and "Hobbit" movies.
 During your guided tour, you'll see sights like Hobbit dwellings, the Mill, and the Green Dragon Inn.
-You'll also hear how the area was transformed into a location for Middle Earth.
+You'll also hear how the area was transformed into a location for Middle-earth.
 After, stop for a bite at the Green Dragon Inn, then continue to Rotorua where you'll check into your accommodation.

-Day 3: Free Time in Rotorua, Te Pa Tu Maori Feast & Performance
+Day 3: Free Time in Rotorua, Te Pa Tu Māori Feast & Performance

 Tamaki Maori Village